yasinertekin/moonx/README.md

 # Moonx

 Moonx App is a mobile application developed with Flutter.
 This application provides daily horoscope, lunar tips, weather forecast, and meditation music for users.
-The application uses the Horoscope API, Lunar API, Weather API, and Audio Player package to fetch the data and play the music.

 ## Features

 - Daily Horoscope:The application uses the Horoscope API to fetch the daily horoscope for each zodiac sign.